 In a network all the Layer 3 devices need to have an IP address.
-These IP addresses can be given manually one by one or dynamically and automatically with IP address allocation mechanim, DHCP (Dynamic Host Configuration Protocol.
+We can give these IP addresses manually one by one or dynamically and automatically with IP address allocation mechanism, DHCP (Dynamic Host Configuration Protocol.
 Here, beside IP addresses, we can configure the allocation of other IP related configurations with DHCP.
 In this lesson, we will learn What is DHCP?
 In another lesson, we will see How to Configure DHCP With Packet Tracer?

-In Dynamic IP Allocation, IP address is assigned from a predefined Pool and can be cancelled.
+The first one is Dynamic IP Allocation.
+Dynamic IP Allocation, allocates IP addresses from a predefined Pool and can be cancelled.

-In Automatic IP Allocation, again, IP address is assigned from a predefined Pool, but this time can not be cancelled.
+Secondly, Automatic IP Allocation.
+In Automatic IP Allocation, allocates IP addresses from a predefined Pool too, but this time can not be cancelled.

-In Manuel IP Allocation, the allocation is done according to request of host and this is a range out of the pool.
+Thirdly, Manuel IP Allocation.
+In Manuel IP Allocation, allocates IP addresses according to request of host and this is a range out of the pool.

 If, DHCP assigns IP addresses from its predefined IP Pools dynamically, it leases these IP addresses for a short time to the DHCP Client.
 And DHCP Client uses this IP address until it expires.
 Before the expiration, DHCP Client request renewal or another IP address.

-In DHCP terminology, there are different devices and roles.
+In DHCP (Dynamic Host Configuration Protocol) terminology, there are different devices and roles.
 These devices and roles are:

-DHCP Server is the device on which the DHCP configurations are done.
-All the configurations like IP Address Pools, Gateway Address etc. are done on DHCP Server.
-It is the mechanims that has the IP pools and provides IP addresses to the other nodes.
+First of all, we do the configurations on DHCP Server.
+These configurations are, all the configurations like IP Address Pools, Gateway Address etc. It is the mechanims that has the IP pools and provides IP addresses to the other nodes.